+The cost of the MPSERS plan allocated to the University, all of which was contributed in the applicable year, was approximately \$6,529,000, \$6,655,000, and \$6,128,000 for the years ended June 30, 2013, 2012, and 2011, respectively.
 Further pension data audited by the Office of the Auditor General of the State of Michigan, for the Michigan State Employees' Retirement System is included in the State of Michigan's Comprehensive Annual Financial Report.

 TIAA-CREF is a defined contribution retirement plan.
 Substantially all full-time employees of the University are eligible to participate in the TIAA-CREF plan.
 Employee benefits generally vest immediately.
 The University contributes a specified percentage of employee wages, as defined by the appropriate labor contract.
-Average contribution rates were 11.2%, 10.6%, and 10.6% for the years ended June 30, 2013, 2012, and 2011, respectively.
-Total covered payroll was \$123,274,000, \$123,544,000, and \$123,153,000 for the years ended June 30, 2013, 2012, and 2011, respectively.
-The University contributed approximately \$13,740,000, \$13,132,000, and \$12,480,000 for the years ended June 30, 2013, 2012, and 2011, respectively.
+For the years ended June 30, 2013, 2012, and 2011, the University contributed approximately \$13,740,000, \$13,132,000, and \$12,480,000, respectively, to the TIAA-CREF plan.
 The University has no liability beyond its own contribution under the TIAA-CREF plan.